apexbridge-tech/bugspotter/packages/backend-mock/README.md

 # BugSpotter Mock API Server

+⚠️ **For Testing & Development Only**

-A mock API server for testing BugSpotter SDK integration.
+A lightweight mock API server for testing BugSpotter SDK integration during development.
+This is **not** intended for production use.

+For production deployment, use the production-ready API server at `/packages/api` with Supabase integration.

 ## Features